Nodnarboen/k8s-workshop/labs/lab1/README.md

 ### 2. Enable Kubernetes Engine API

 You will also need to <b>Enable your API Billing</b> with Kubernetes Engine API.
-Steps could be found <a href="https://support.google.com/googleapi/answer/6158867?hl=en">here</a>.

 ![k8s-Engine](https://github.com/Nodnarboen/HOT-k8s/blob/master/assets/Picture3.png)

-Search for it in the top search menu if you don't see the <b>Enable your API Billing</b> option
+You should be prompted to the billing page while setting up your GKE instance.

+If not, you can follow the steps <a https://support.google.com/googleapi/answer/6158867?hl=en> here </a>

 ### 3. Activate Cloud Shell